paulshaoyuqiao/SF-Public-Case-Analysis/README.md

 # SF-Public-Case-Analysis
 This is an exploratory analysis of the San Francisco public service cases over the past few years.
+Please see **Analysis.ipynb** for details.

 The problem I am trying to investigate is predicting statuses of the case requests from their other characteristics (such as request categories, locations, etc.)